The Risks of Public WiFi: Hackers Are Waiting for You

 The number of computer users working remotely has skyrocketed.
 People from all walks of life work from home, at airports, in train stations and just about anywhere a WiFi signal is available.
-The bad news is that increasing remote work has been a “home run” for cybercriminals.
-Many users are complacent about cyber security and do not hesitate to log on to public WiFi without ensuring they are doing it safely.
+The bad news is that the increase in remote work on public WiFi has been a “home run” for cybercriminals.
+They have crated profitable schemes such as the “man in the middle” and evil twin attacks and others that are designed to exploit open WiFi networks.
+Many open WiFi users are complacent about cyber security and do not hesitate to log on to public WiFi without ensuring they are doing it safely.

-However, there are many severe risks to your privacy, data, and any device on your network.
+However, there are many severe risks of public WiFi to user privacy, company data, and other connected devices on your network.
 Here are the main threats posed by hackers to users accessing public WiFi networks without a secure connection:

-- Password Theft – There are hacking tools designed to search for your passwords when typed into online platforms or saved in your browser.
+- Password Theft – There are hacking tools designed to search for your passwords when typed into online platforms (called keylogging) or saved in your browser.
 Furthermore, your apps and email passwords are also vulnerable when using unsecured public WiFi.
 Password theft is the most dangerous because it can give hackers access to many of the platforms that users log into.
-It is a serious threat because it allows hackers access to the user’s accounts and puts your entire network at risk.
-If you perform work online for a business, sloppy security can spread malware attacks and halt your company’s operations.
+Once they log in using your password, cybercriminals can change the password.
+It is a serious threat because it allows hackers access to the user’s accounts and puts your entire connected business network at risk.
+If you perform work online for a business, sloppy security can spread malware attacks and halt your company’s operations and productivity.

 - Identity Theft – It is not an understatement to warn that unsecured public WiFi could blow up your life.
 Unprotected online work can expose users to identity theft.
 Hackers know how to piece together private data gleaned from your mobile devices to steal money from your bank accounts and credit cards.
 Even worse, they can steal unique identifying data such as social security numbers and other profiling data, including: